 4. Earwig Control from MG Chemicals: Isopropyl Alcohol Spray

-This product is great at fighting bugs outside as well as inside.
+fighting bugs outside as well as inside.
 You just need to dissolve the alcohol with water.
 This is one of the less toxic chemical treatments, which does not harm soil and water.

 The side effect of this pincher bug killer spray is that it can harm some plants when applied in the garden.
 To make sure your plants are safe, try the mixture on the small leaf and wait for a day to see what will be the response.